vi-ht/HanaShop/README.md

-# Welcome to HanaShop repository
+# 🎉 Welcome to HanaShop repository 🎉
 A website that sells foods: coffee, cakes, candies, ...

-## You will find in this repo:
+## 1️⃣ You will find in this repo:
 * HanaShop Java source code
 * .gitignore file to tell Git which ones will be uploaded
 * README.md - this file ifself to show the home page of this repo

-## This system contains the following functions:
+## 2️⃣This system contains the following functions:
 * Function 1: Login
 * Function 2: Search Foods/ Drinks
 * Function 3: Delete food/drink